rileyhales/saber-hbc/README.md

         gauge_shapefile.shp (name/gis_format do not need to match) gis_outputs/
         (empty)
+    validation_sets/
+        (empty)
 ```

 ### 4 Prepare Discharge Data -> Create 5 csv files (function available for geoglows data)
 This step instructs you to gather simulated data and observed data.
 The raw simulated data (netCDF) and raw observed
-data (csvs) should be included in the `data_simulated` and `data_observed` folders respectively.
-They are used to
+data (csvs) should be included in the `data_inputs` folder.
+You may keep them in another location and provide the path
-generate several additional csv files which will be used in machine learning algorthims later in the process.
+as an argument in the functions that need it.
+These datasets are used to generate several additional csv files which
+are stored in the `data_processed` directory and are used in later steps.
+The netCDF file may have any name and the
+directory of observed data csvs should be called `obs_csvs`.

+Use the dat

 1. Create a single large csv of the historical simulation data with a datetime column and 1 column per stream segment labeled by the stream's ID number.